awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-applicationautoscaling-scalabletarget.md

 # AWS::ApplicationAutoScaling::ScalableTarget<a name="aws-resource-applicationautoscaling-scalabletarget"></a>

-The `AWS::ApplicationAutoScaling::ScalableTarget` resource specifies a resource that Application Auto Scaling can scale up or down\.
+The `AWS::ApplicationAutoScaling::ScalableTarget` resource specifies a resource that Application Auto Scaling can scale\.
 For more information, see the [RegisterScalableTarget](https://docs.aws.amazon.com/autoscaling/application/APIReference/API_RegisterScalableTarget.html) action in the *Application Auto Scaling API Reference*\.

 Updates to `AWS::DynamoDB::Table` resources that are associated with `AWS::ApplicationAutoScaling::ScalableTarget` resources will always result in an update failure and then an update rollback failure\.
 The following `ScalableDimension` attributes cause this problem when associated with the table:
 + dynamodb:table:ReadCapacityUnits